mhagiwara/book-reviews/work.md

     - Chapter 6
         -
     - Chapter 7
-        - Specialize! (think of a layer) - it's difficult to market yourself as a jack-of-all-trades. your chance of getting a job becomes higher.
+        - Specialize!
+Your chance of getting a job becomes higher.- it's difficult to market yourself as a jack-of-all-trades (think of a lawyer).
     - Chapter 8
         - Don't work for a startup to get rich on the stock options - work for the fast-paced, exciting environment
         - Software development companies vs companies  with software developers